jackyzha0/quartz/content/notes/06-business-functions-and-use-cases.md

 1. What are the two main approaches to systems development and how do they differ

+- object oriented - system is a collection of objects
+- tranditional - system is a collectin of processes

 [business-functions](notes/business-functions.md)

 2. What are business functions

+things that a business *ought* to be doing not who, how, structure, tech

 3. What is a use case
+an interaction between a role and a system to achieve a goal

-4. What is a use case diagram used for
+4. What is a use case diagram used for a high level descruption of how people interact with a system

 [use-case-diagrams](notes/use-case-diagrams.md)